Welcome to Meerkat Class

-From September 2017, we will no longer be accepting applications for chidren to start from two years of age.
+From September 2017, we will no longer be accepting applications for children to start from two years of age.
 If you wish your child to come and join us from three years of age, please speak to the office and your child's name can be put on the waiting list so they can be ready to join us from three.
 If your child is already three or four, please contact the school office so we can arrange a starting date at one of our three intake points during the year which are September, January or Spring (around Easter).
-In addition, we offer an early morning extended provision, so your child can start their day in Nursery from 8.00 a.m and after school provision via the Barley Close Out of school club.
+In addition to our core sessions, we offer also lunch time extended provision, so your child can stay for lunch in the Nursery classroom and after school provision via the Barley Close Out of school club.

 Morning session - 8.45 - 11.45 a.m.